MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ## What's new for C++ in Visual Studio version 17.4

-For a summary of new features and bug fixes in Visual Studio in version 17.4, see [Visual Studio 2022 version 17.4 Release Notes](/visualstudio/releases/2022/release-notes-v17.4).
+For a summary of new features and bug fixes in Visual Studio in version 17.4, see [Visual Studio 2022 version 17.4 Release Notes](/visualstudio/releases/2022/release-notes-v17.4) and [What’s New for C++ Developers in Visual Studio 2022 17.4](https://devblogs.microsoft.com/cppblog/whats-new-for-cpp-developers-in-visual-studio-2022-17-4/).

 - Improved compiler error messages to provide more correct and useful information, especially for concepts.